BGDragos/milestone-project-1/README.md

 # TaxisA2B

 Established in 2018 by me owner and registered person at CRO(654230), person who developed this site as well.
 I consent to share info and address through this project and I am not using other details or using fake info during the project.
+I owner of TaxisA2B shared accuarte pictures owned by me during development of this project.

-We are a small business based in Portlaoise, but we operate in Dublin as well.
+ - We are a small business based in Portlaoise, but we operate in Dublin as well.
 Dinamic team and willing to learn new things and listening to people needs.

-At TaxisA2B, we get you from point A to B with comfort and with ease.
+ - At TaxisA2B, we get you from point A to B with comfort and with ease.
 We believe we've become so successful due to us always working hard to go the extra mile: we'll work whenever our clients need us, offering worry-free, quality service at a great price.

 ![Responsice Mockup]()

-## Features
+## TAXISA2B HOME PAGE

 This site is builded in intention to help any person, group of people, people in wheelchair or any oder needs in term of TRANSPORTATION and reliable service.
 I owner of TaxisA2B I am trying to reach out any transportation needs and I am considering any advice relating to this project or any section that I am going through below